srele96/sk-experiments/sandbox/README.md

 **The reason for _Sandbox_ to be right below the root directory is to allow _SANDBOXING (pun intended)_ of the sandbox directory.
 Everything in related to `CI/CD` for _Sandbox_ should try to isolate itself from the other parts of _sk-experiments_.
 The same goes for anything else related to _Sandbox_ that's outside of it.**

+### Experience after using sandbox concept for a while

+As to everything, there are pros and cons.

+#### Reusability of libraries does not bring me benefits

+Build takes longer because of libraries i'm not using.
+For example wx-widgets requires let's say 50 dependencies.
+And other library requires another 50 dependencies.
+I'm building a third project that doesn't require all those dependencies.
+I am waiting for the build to complete pointlessly.

+Now that I learned common issues when setting up `vcpkg` and `cmake` it feels easier to set up a new vcpkg and cmake project for each directory than using sandbox directory concept.

+Dedicated directory per sample or module shaves off global dependencies which are pure nightmare to manage.

+#### I did not have a need for module yet

+I created a directory for modules which are shared among samples.
+I did not make any yet.

 ## Goals

 I want to Evolve and avoid following any binding restrictions.
 Some of the goals: